Keith Wookey: Life during the War

 For more than three years, North Borneo remained under the control of the Japanese Imperial Army until the units of the Ninth Australian Division landed in Labuan on 10 June 1945.
 In Keith’s personal journal entry dated 20 August 1945, he states that this was the first time he was given a piece of paper to write on since the Japanese invasion.

 Post War

 In September 1945, Keith and his friend Dr. Marcus Clarke, then a surgeon captured by the Japanese and stationed in Batu Lintang as well, were released from internment.
 Shortly thereafter, Keith, in October 1945 Keith, together with Dr Marcus Clarke, traveled to Sydney, Australia for recuperation in 1946.
-Keith left Sydney on the Aquitania on 10/12/45 arriving Southhampton late January 1945.
+Keith left Sydney on the Aquitania on 10/12/45 arriving Southampton late January 1945.